ZentaChain/Zentachain/README.md

 ## Trade-Hub

-A cross-network trade hub of Zentachain.
+The Trade-Hub is a decentralized cross-network trade hub of Zentachain.

 [Trade-Hub](https://github.com/ZentaChain/Zentachain-Trade-Hub)